ca2/.github/profile/windows.md

 3. Double click the downloaded utf8.reg file to run it.
 4. Restart machine to apply Settings.

 You may need to manually rename the .txt extension from .reg.txt to .reg (Windows File Explorer may be configured to hide known file extensions like .txt.
-You may at *File Explorer Options* > *View tab*, uncheck the option: "Hide extensions for known file types").
+You may at *File Explorer Options* > *View tab*, uncheck the option: "Hide extensions for known file types".
+One of check boxes of Developer Options in Apply buttons would enable this option).

 ### Clone tool-windows
 At Git Bash